 Thanks to Google’s Be Internet Awesome program, we can teach our kids to be safe and smart online in a fun, educational and interactive way!
+It’s not only Ad blockers and parental controls that we need when it comes to our children’s access to the internet, we need to teach them how to handle the content they do see which may affect them.
+Sure, we as parents may learn more here about the deals to get them the cheapest internet access we can, but using that internet still should come with some rules and understanding.
 This post was sponsored, but the opinions and text are my own.

 Here are some facts about bullying that may surprise you:

 - 28%of students have experienced bullying personally.

 - 71%of students have witnessed bullying directly.